kotlin-graphics/assimp/README.md

 ### Contributions:

-Do not hesitate to offer any help: developing (java or kotlin is the same), testing, website creation, wiki writing, etc
+Do not hesitate to offer any help: developing (java or kotlin, it doesn't matter), testing, website creation, wiki writing, etc